 “Your Twitter handle has to be recognizable, easy-to-remember, and short enough for people to easily tag you.”
 Neil Patel

-I totally agree.
+I totally agree with Neil.
+You need to set up Twitter right the first time.
+Don’t follow anyone until this is done.
 And make your bio something that makes sense.
 If your grandma doesn’t know what your Twitter bio means, then rewrite it.
 Think of a city sign or slogan that makes sense.

 Well, if you didn’t do it right the first time, there’s no reason why you can’t fix it now.
 Think generic keywords.
 A bio is how you are found.